 After installation is complete an Installed tag appears next to the core name.
 You can close the Board Manager.

-Now you can find the new board in the Board menu.
+Now you can find the new board in the Tools > Board menu.

 The text of the Arduino getting started guide is licensed under a Creative Commons Attribution-ShareAlike 3.0 License.
 Code samples in the guide are released into the public domain.